20 essential new acts you need to see at The Great Escape 2023

 The Great Escape is a rite of passage for music fans and artists alike.
 The three-day event annually signals the start of festival season, as Brighton turns into a mecca for new sounds each May.
-With a near-overwhelming amount of talent to see across dozens of venues, punters can be sure to get their “I saw them first” stories in the bag.
+With a near-overwhelming amount of talent to see across dozens of venues, punters can be sure to get their ‘I saw them first’ stories in the bag.
 Emerging acts, meanwhile, get to prove themselves on stage before the most enthusiastic of audiences.

 As Europe’s main hub for new music discovery, The Great Escape has played host to early shows from a wealth of huge names throughout its 17-year history.
 Rina Sawayama, Fontaines D.C., Sigrid, and Aitch have all played the showcase in the past, and have since gone on to become festival headliners in their own right.